 Cost per Open Email (CPO): It shows how much you have paid to make one customer open the email.
 To keep this number low, you should send emails to those who really want them.

 Cost per Conversion (CPC): It indicates how much obtaining a customer making a successful conversion actually costs you.
-To make this expense low, you need to offer something irresistible to those who have landed your website through a click.
+To keep this expense low, you need to offer something irresistible to those who have landed your website through a click.

-ROI: It is the percentage of return for the email marketing campaign.
+ROI: It is the percentage of returns for the email marketing campaign.
 For instance, if your ROI is presented as 7900%, it means that you have earned $79 for every $1 spent on this campaign.

 Conversions to Break Even: It tells you the significant amount of conversions that you must have in order to obtain zero profit but no loss.